r01shiva/Opencv-face-2/README.md

 	it will detect you.

-  Extra Features
+  Extra Features :

     # It will dectect unauthorised person and add its faces in Unauthorised folder you can check in that
-    # it will add full picture when it dectect some unauthorised person
+    # it will add full picture when it dectect some unauthorised person in RecordPicture you can check in that
     # so you can add or name them later or to add in your database